pulibrary/orangelight/docs/requests/patron_groups.md

 * "core" patrons, patrons who are full-time members of the Princeton Community members who have access to all our request services.
 * "affiliate" and "guest" patrons, patrons who have been sponsored for access to selective services through their local institutions connection to Princeton or by their connection to a full-time member of the Princeton Community.
 "Guest" patrons have purchased borrowing services from the library.

+## Service Types Open to All Users

+* Reading Room Request (request supervised use materials for viewing in one of our Special Collections Reading Rooms via our Aeon Reading Room Management application)

 ## Core Alma Patron Groups

 * P Faculty & Professional